-Sparkassen-Finanzgruppe's (S-Finanzgruppe) Corporate Family Rating (CFR) is Aa2 (negative) and its Baseline Credit Assessment (BCA) a2.
+Sparkassen-Finanzgruppe's (S-Finanzgruppe) Corporate Family Rating (CFR) is Aa2(negative) and its Baseline Credit Assessment (BCA) a2.
 The negative outlook reflects our expectation that sustained and increasingly adverse operating conditions for banks in Germany will elevate the risk on profitability and credit quality for S-Finanzgruppe and weaken its overall financial resilience; these pressures are further amplified by the implications of the coronavirus outbreak.

-S-Finanzgruppe's Aa2 CFR reflects the group's a2 BCA and Adjusted BCA, two notches of rating uplift from our Advanced Loss Given Failure (LGF) analysis, and one notch of rating uplift from our assumption of moderate government support.
+S-Finanzgruppe's Aa2 Corporate Family Rating (CFR) reflects the group's a2 BCA and Adjusted BCA; two notches of rating uplift from our Advanced Loss Given Failure (LGF) analysis which results in a very low loss-given-failure; and one notch of rating uplift from our assumption of moderate government support reflecting the size and high relevance of S-Finanzgruppe to Germany's financial stability.

 S-Finanzgruppe's a2 BCA reflects its sound asset quality, its strong and stable capitalisation, as well as its conservative, deposit-focused funding profile and sizeable liquidity.
 The BCA also takes into account that S-Finanzgruppe's profitability will face sustained challenges from the low interest rates, mostly pressuring member banks' revenues because of their high dependence on net interest income.
-Our view on the bank's BCA could change if the coronavirus credit shock led to a sustained erosion of its solvency strengths.

-Exhibit 1 Rating Scorecard - Key financial ratios\
+Rating Scorecard - Key financial ratios

-Note: \The capital ratio shown is S-Finanzgruppe's Tier 1 ratio at the end of 2019 as a proxy for its TCE/CET1 ratio, which is not disclosed.

-Source: Moody's Financial Metrics

-In assigning the BCA and CFR to S-Finanzgruppe, we assess the group as if it operates as a single entity.
+Note: The capital ratio shown is S-Finanzgruppe's Tier 1 ratio at the end of 2019 (latest available) as a proxy for its TCE/CET1 ratio, which is not disclosed.
+Source: Moody's Financial Metrics In assigning the BCA and CFR to S-Finanzgruppe, we assess the group as if it operates as a single entity.
 This approach considers group member institutions' cohesion, solidarity - particularly between the savings banks - as well as their high level of co-operation.
 However, the members of S-Finanzgruppe do not constitute a single economic entity that functions with centralised management and control at the group level.
 The BCA and CFR apply only to the creditworthiness of the group as a whole rather than to individual members of the group.